Turkish–Islamic nationalism: History

-Historian Gökhan Çetinsaya explained that there is three opinions on the topic of Turkish nationalism and Islam.
-First are the nationalists who reject Islam, second are Islamists who reject nationalism, and third are the ones who mix them both together.
-Turkish Islamonationalism was originally created by right-wing intellectuals who were concerned of increasing leftist influence in the country.
-They wanted to make a religion-inspired nationalism. İbrahim Kafesoğlu is seen as the founder of the ideology.
-According to the synthesis, you have to be a Muslim in order to be a Turk, and that Islam is the most suitable religion for Turks.
 In the late 1970s, the Turkish political scene was full of ideological conflicts between far-right ultranationalists (Idealists) and far-left groups, along with little-to-no governmental effort to stop it.
 Under the Motherland Party rule, Turkish Islamonationalism became the de facto official ideology of Turkey (and until today it is accused of being so under AKP rule, although the AKP strongly denies it).
 In 1982, religion was strengthened in schools and education as a way to strengthen Turkish Islamonationalism, which intended to weaken mainstream Islamism and secular nationalism.
+The Turkish–Islamic synthesis was fully developed by Aydınlar Ocağı (Intellectuals' Hearth) headed by Süleyman Yalçın in the 1980s.